-The Hippo is New Hampshire's largest circulation weekly and second largest circulation newspaper.
-It is tab sized and distributed throughout southern New Hampshire at more than 1,000 locations.
-The paper averages 56 to 88 pages each week and is available each Thursday.
+The Hippo is New Hampshire's largest circulation weekday publication with a net circulation exceeding 42,000.
+It is tab sized and distributed throughout southern New Hampshire at more than 1,200 locations.
+The paper averages 72 to 88 pages each week and is available each Thursday.

 Publisher (Day-to-day Business)